arcturo/library/coffeescript/chapters/00_introduction.md

 [CoffeeScript](http://coffeescript.org) is a little language that compiles down to JavaScript.
 The syntax is inspired by Ruby and Python, and implements many features from those two languages.
 This book is designed to help you learn CoffeeScript, understand best practices and start building awesome client side applications.
 The book is little, only five chapters, but that's rather apt as CoffeeScript is a little language too.

-This book is completely open source, and was written by [Alex MacCaw](http://alexmaccaw.co.uk) (or [@maccman](http://twitter.com/maccman)) - if you have any errata or suggestions, please don't hesitate to open a ticket on the book's [GitHub page](https://github.com/arcturo/library).
+This book is completely open source, and was written by [Alex MacCaw](http://alexmaccaw.co.uk) (or [@maccman](http://twitter.com/maccman)) with great  contributions from [David Griffiths](https://github.com/dxgriffiths), [Satoshi Murakami](http://github.com/satyr), and [Jeremy Ashkenas](https://github.com/jashkenas).

+If you have any errata or suggestions, please don't hesitate to open a ticket on the book's [GitHub page](https://github.com/arcturo/library).
 Readers may also be interested in [JavaScript Web Applications by O'Reilly](http://oreilly.com/catalog/9781449307530/), a book that explores rich JavaScript applications and moving state to the client side.

 So let's dive right into it; why is CoffeeScript better than writing pure JavaScript?
 Well for a start, there's less code to write - CoffeeScript is very succinct, and takes white-space into account.
 In my experience this reduces code by a third to a half of the original pure JavaScript.
 In addition, CoffeeScript has some neat features, such as array comprehensions, prototype aliases and classes that further reduce the amount of typing you need to do.